-Soil Type – A loamy type of soil is generally considered the most fertile type of soil as it combines the best characteristics/properties of sand, silt and clay type soils.
+‘Loamy soil’ is often described as one of the most fertile soil types when describing soil by it’s traits or particle size, as it combines the best characteristics/properties of sand, silt and clay type soils.

 It tends to have good water drainage, good moisture retention and allows good infiltration of air and water.

 In terms of soil orders, Mollisols and Andisols can be some of the most naturally fertile

 Alfisols are also relatively fertile naturally, and are quite productive

 Vertisols are naturally fertile, but their high clay content can create limitations in terms of how they might be used.

 Although, there other ways other soil orders may be made more fertile for certain uses either by managing or adding to the soil in specific ways.
 For example, an Ultisol type soil might ‘generally [be] of low [natural] fertility although they can become productive with additions of fertilizer and lime’ (soilsmatter.wordpress.com)

 Some soils are found in specific countries more than others, and some soils are either found predominantly in certain parts of a country, or even assigned to a specific State or region within a country as a ‘representative soil’.